Internet protocol version 4 (IPv4) interconnection standard

 Purpose

 A Queensland Government Enterprise Architecture (QGEA) standard provides information for Queensland Government departments on the mandatory and recommended practices for a given topic area.
 They are intended to help departments understand the appropriate approach to address a particular issue or to do a particular task.
 Unlike a guideline, which is best practice advice, a QGEA standard is mandatory a standard and is enforced by policy.
-For further information on QGEA document types, see QGEA document hierarchy.
+For further information on QGEA document types, see QGEA document governance.

 This standard, in conjunction with the related Internet protocol version 4 (IPv4) addressing policy covers the requirements for IPv4 addressing and routing between Queensland Government agencies and with Queensland Government whole-of-government infrastructure.